Is it Safe to Charge a Golf Cart in the Garage? (Be Careful!)

 Can golf cart batteries give off carbon monoxide?

-The short answer is no, most lead acid batteries that golf carts use don’t emit that kind of gas.
+The short answer is no; most lead acid batteries that golf carts use don’t emit that kind of gas.
 However, as mentioned above, they emit hydrogen gas, especially if the battery is at risk of overcharging.

 Whereas hydrogen gas doesn’t cause as much concern as carbon monoxide, hydrogen can still be deadly in high enough concentrations.
 Asphyxiation can occur if exposed for too long, but the primary danger is its potential to cause deadly fires and explosions.